mhulse/jquery-ion/README.md

 ### Styling:

-These accordion can be styled as you see fit.
-Check out the [demo page](http://mhulse.github.com/jquery-ion/demo/) for a complete working example.
+The accordion can be styled as you see fit; check out the [demo page](http://mhulse.github.com/jquery-ion/demo/) for a complete working example.

 ### Javascript: